stakater/mto-docs/content/architecture/architecture.md

 ## Overview

 The diagram below shows how MTO's controllers, the MTO Dependencies Operator, and the components they provision fit together.
-Click the diagram to open it in a zoomable lightbox.

 ![MTO Architecture](../images/architecture-diagram.svg)